9 Low-Cost Business Ideas for College Students

 Starting a delivery service that offers running errands, picking up takeout or even going grocery shopping for a busy professional or someone who is elderly is a great way to make extra cash.

 Like the leading food-delivery services, Postmates or Seamless, you can make a fortune doing tasks for others, especially if you go to a smaller school in an area where these food-delivery services don’t exist yet.

-Save all receipts and charge customers after you’ve completed a task; add a 20 percent fee to the total costs of a purchase to generate your revenue.
-Market your services through word-of-mouth, flyers and social media pages.
+Save all receipts and charge customers after you’ve completed a task -- and add a 20 percent fee to the total costs of a purchase to generate your revenue.
+Market your services through word-of-mouth, fliers and social media pages.